joemoose/psiops/docs/playing.md

 ### Accumulating Momentum

-Your momentum score accumulates throughout the mission until you spend it and persists between sessions.
+Your momentum score accumulates throughout the mission and persists between sessions.

 Momentum resets to its starting value at **between missions** or whenever you **heal or rest** at a rendezvous point.